Mental Training

 Primary causes of low motivation

-• Time goals are the primary reward from running
+• Time goals are the primary reward for running

 • Goals are realistic at present